ethioclicks/Java-Web-Development-Tutorials/JavaServlet.md

  ![image](screenshots/Java_Servlet/apache_8.png)

  * We can use our server to run our web applications.
 Make sure the port number is not being used by another application.
 By default, Apache Tomcat runs on port 8080.

+ ## For video tutorial go to [How to download and run Apache Tomcat on Eclipse](https://youtu.be/CCAZjUrPwRg?list=PLfUANuySIYNNkjgCHEFYbcND_ilAmf1it)

 ---
  # 3. How to create servlet
 **What exactly is a servlet?**